2015 Girls' U16 South American Volleyball Championship: Competition System

 All matches in the preliminary round and the semifinals are played best out of three sets, the third place match and the Gold Medal match are played best out of 5 as normal senior tournaments.

-The competition system for the second Girls' U16 South American Championship consist of two rounds, the first round was a Round-Robin system.
+The competition system for the second Girls' U16 South American Championship consisted of two rounds, the first round was a Round-Robin system.
 Each team plays once against each of the 6 remaining teams with each team playing two matches in a day against different teams.

-According to the final ranking in the first round, the best four teams will play in the semifinals (1º VS 4º and 2º VS 3º) while the bottom three teams will play a second round-robin to determine the 5th tp 7th classification, the winners of the semifinals will play for the Gold Medal while the losers will play for the bronze medal.
+According to the final ranking in the first round, the best four teams will play in the semifinals (1º VS 4º and 2º VS 3º) while the bottom three teams will play a second round-robin to determine the 5th to 7th classification, the winners of the semifinals will play for the Gold Medal while the losers will play for the bronze medal.